A bike tour on the Glockner Cycle Path R8

 Of course, we also found out about the Glockner Cycle Path beforehand, so we knew roughly where the journey would take us.
 The Glockner Cycle Path R8 offers an approx. 80-kilometre, almost continuous, asphalted route.
 The starting point of the cycle path is in Heiligenblut, at the foot of the Grossglockner.
 It winds its way through the entire Mölltal valley down to Möllbrücke, where it merges seamlessly with the Drau cycle path.

-During the summer months, a cycle bus also runs through the Mölltal valley, taking people and their bikes from Möllbrücke to Heiligenblut or back.
-For example, you could take the bus to Heiligenblut in comfort and follow the cycle path down from the top.
-You can find more information about bus times and prices here:
+During the summer months, a bike bus also runs through the Mölltal valley, transporting passengers and their bikes from Spittal/Drau to Heiligenblut and back.
+For example, you could take the bus to Heiligenblut and then follow the bike path downhill from the top.
+You can find more information about the bus schedule and fares here.

 Penk to Obervellach on the sunny side through the Mölltal valley